-The 2016 election left many of us in despair.
-Yet a measure of comfort and solace swiftly came from an unexpected source: Anti-Trump church signs across America.
+[Updated: 10.15.2017] The 2016 election left many of us in despair.
+Yet a measure of solace comes from an unlikely source: Anti-Trump church signs across America.

 So many of us never dreamed Donald Trump could possibly win the White House despite losing the popular vote by 2.8 million.
 Nor did we imagine the Christian Right would embrace him and push him over the finish line.
 After the election, we hoped for the best.
 But even before taking office, the GOP’s president proved himself even more awful than we imagined.